 Asynchronous Messaging Patterns

-Both Kafka and RabbitMQ use asynchronous messaging to pass information from producing apps to consuming apps.
+Both Kafka and RabbitMQ can both be used as message brokers.
+They use asynchronous messaging to pass information from producing apps to consuming apps.
 The messaging is considered asynchronous because producing and consuming apps do not need to be active at the same time.
 The producer can deliver a message, and if the consumer is not currently available or able to receive it, the message is stored until the consumer is ready.
 This approach to messaging is similar to asynchronous email or texting rather than synchronous phone calls or video conferencing: with Kafka and RabbitMQ, messaging does not have to occur in real time.

 There are two primary asynchronous messaging patterns: message queues and publish/subscribe patterns.